goepi/p-app/README.md

 ## `pleo-be`

 * I added a custom module (`src/data/index.ts`) to perform CRUD operations on disk for data representing expenses.
 Data is saved in `src/.data`.
 Data is thus persisted between server restarts, in particular newly created expenses and comments.
+Note that in the case of creating an expense or comments, I am not sanitizing the data, which under normal circumstances in a real world app would be absolutely essential to prevent XSS.

 * I improved the organization of the modules, and separated the code defining the routes from the code implementing the handlers.